2023 Best Value Allied Health Services Undergraduate Certificate Schools in Minnesota

 In-state tuition fees for undergraduate students at Ridgewater College are $6,114 per year.

 Dakota County Technical College ranked #8 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Minnesota list.
-Located in the rural area of Rosemount, DCTC is a public school with a small student population.
+Located in the rural area of Rosemount, DCTC is a public college with a small student population.

-DCTC undergraduate students pay an average of $6,419 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at DCTC are $6,419 a year.
 After completing their Undergraduate Certificate, medical assisting graduates from DCTC carry an average student debtload of $12,608.

-Full Allied Health & Medical Assisting Services at Dakota County Technical College Report
+Read full report on Allied Health & Medical Assisting Services at Dakota County Technical College

-Central Lakes College - Brainerd did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #10 on the list.
-Central Lakes College is a small public school located in the remote town of Brainerd.
+Central Lakes College - Brainerd came in at #10 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in Minnesota ranking.
+Central Lakes College is a small public school located in the town of Brainerd.

-Read full report on Allied Health & Medical Assisting Services at Central Lakes College - Brainerd
+Full Allied Health & Medical Assisting Services at Central Lakes College - Brainerd Report

-Request InformationBest Value Allied Health & Medical Assisting Services Colleges in the Plains States Region
+Best Value Allied Health & Medical Assisting Services Colleges in the Plains States Region

 Explore all the Best Value Allied Health & Medical Assisting Services Schools in the Plains States Area or other specific states within that region.